angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 and a Petal for each Carpet

 **Game 2:** We don't do much for the first few turns.
-At some point my opponent jams a :card[Cephalid Illusonist] pretty aggressively.
+At some point my opponent jams a :card[Cephalid Illusionist] pretty aggressively.
 I deal with it and I'm faced with a choice on the next turn: I have double USea into play and Ritual, Leyline of the Void, Doomsday, Doomsday, Carpet of Flowers in hand.
 I decide to go ritual into leyline and my opponent Forces it pitching :card[Step Through].
 I